Web Vitals

 Performance Score is a rating from 0 to 100 that summarizes the perceived performance of your web application.
 Page loads and Interactions on your web application are scored based on their Web Vitals.
 Each Web Vital is given a rating from 0 to 100 through a Log-Normal Distribution, which is then weighed and aggregated by page and overall for your entire web application.

-A Page Load Performance Score is comprised of up to 4 individual Web Vital components found on each event.
-The default weights and score rating thresholds for each Web Vital can be found in the table below.
+Page Loads can have up to 4 individual Web Vital components that can be found on each event, while interactions contribute to INP (Interaction to Next Paint).
+The default weight and score-rating thresholds for each Web Vital can be found in the tables below.

 These thresholds are meant to match Google Lighthouse as closely as possible, but there may be some differences because Sentry operates on real user data, whereas Google Lighthouse operates on lab data.

-Some browsers may not support all Web Vitals used in Sentry's Performance Score calculation, so weights are dynamically adjusted depending on which ones are available on the browser.
+Some browsers may not support all Web Vitals used in Sentry's Performance Score calculation.
+Look at the Browser Support table to see which Web Vitals are supported by your browser.

 Opportunity scores are number values associated with each page and are meant to give you a sense of which pages are most valuable to improve.
 The Opportunity score is the maximum possible increase to your application's overall Performance Score if you were to raise a page's score to 100.
 If a page in your application already has a score of 100, the Opportunity score would be 0, since there's no way to further optimize this page.